da21510/avl.github.io/recruit/webdev.md

 	1. Setup JavaScript, Python, or any language you wish to use.
 	1. Setup any web framework you’re most familiar with (e.g. Django, React.js, Node.js)
 	1. Setup IDEs or any developer tools to maximize your efficiency during the exam.
-1. **Self-Hosting Test.** Make sure you can host a webpage from you development box on the world wide web.
+1. **Self or Cloud Hosted Test.** Make sure you can host a webpage from your development box or cloud on the world wide web.
 	1. Open a port that is more secure than commonly scanned ports (e.g. Port 22)
-	1. Make sure firewall configured so you can see your web page outside of your local area network.
+	1. Make sure firewall configured so you can see your web page outside of your local area or cloud network.
-1. **GitHub Account.** Make sure you have a public GitHub account that you can host your exam submission code for us to evaluate.
+1. **GitHub or GitLab Account.** Make sure you have a public GitHub/GitLab account that you can host your exam submission code for us to evaluate.

 ## How to Submit
 1. Upload code to public github or gitlab account.